-Find out more about some of our Health, Safety and Environmental campaigns and initiatives in 2017 in our Integrated Report.
+Find out more about some of our Health, Safety and Environmental campaigns and initiatives in our Integrated Report.

 Modern slavery is a complex and often hidden crime that takes a number of different forms and transcends age, gender or culture.
 It can encompasses slavery, servitude, forced and compulsory labour and human trafficking.
 There are an estimated 13,000 slaves in the UK, with the National Crime Agency naming the construction industry as one of the top 3 industries at risk of modern slavery.

 As part of our response to the Modern Slavery Act, we have prepared a statement that outlines the steps we are taking to ensure our operations and supply chain are free of slavery.